Detecting kinematic boundary surfaces in phase space: particle mass measurements in SUSY-like events: Conclusions

 The work reported here can be extended in several directions.
-For example, one can try to apply Voronoi-based boundary detection algorithms for the {\em discovery} of new physics.
+First of all, the method can be readily generalized to longer decay chains with more visible particles, where the boundary enhancement is even more pronounced \cite{Altunkaynak:2016bqe}, and therefore, the detection of the boundary surface should be in principle easier.
+One could also try to apply Voronoi-based boundary detection algorithms for the {\em discovery} of new physics.
 It is also interesting to develop a general and universal method for estimating the statistical significance of the local peaks found in Figs.~\ref{fig:sigma_uniform_31}, \ref{fig:sigma_ttbar_31}, \ref{fig:sigma_uniform_32} and \ref{fig:sigma_ttbar_32}, and hence the statistical precision of our mass measurement.
 These, along with many other interesting questions, will be investigated in future studies \cite{del4short}.

 \acknowledgments The research of the authors is supported by the National Science Foundation Grant Number PHY-1620610 and by the Department of Energy under Grants DE-SC0010296 and DE-SC0010504.
 DK is presently supported in part by the Korean Research Foundation (KRF) through the CERN-Korea Fellowship program, and also acknowledges support by the LHC-TI postdoctoral fellowship under grant NSF-PHY-0969510.